krypt0k1/CryptographyProjects/README.md

     8.Finalization:
         Terminate the PKCS #11 library usage by calling the C_Finalize function.
 This releases any resources and cleans up the PKCS #11 environment.

-It's important to note that while these steps provide a general outline of the PKCS #11 process, the actual implementation details and function names may vary based on the specific PKCS #11 library and token vendor.

-Developers need to refer to the documentation provided by the vendor to understand the exact functions and parameters required for their specific use case.

-Code Progress
-WORK IN PROGRESS

-Milestones:

-Create GUI with functional buttons. ✔️
-Create an organized UI for the application.
-Tie buttons to call various functions of the Entrust PKCS #11 library.
-Test if buttons can action the function call.
-Debug
-TBD